function61/varasto/docs/guide_setting-up-s3.md

 Create access credentials
 -------------------------

-Move over to [IAM](https://console.aws.amazon.com/iam/home) to create restricted access key for Varasto to only be able to access the bucket (not your other AWS resources).
+Move over to [IAM](https://console.aws.amazon.com/iam/home) to create highly restricted access key for Varasto to only be able to access the bucket (not your other AWS resources).

 Create new user - name doesn't matter but `varasto` would be good.
 Access type = `programmatic access`.